 Peat employs around 20 full-time agronomists to chime in with tips too.
 These are based in different parts of the world to provide a round-the-clock service.
 Plantix is currently available in 18 languages.

-The app also includes an online library, offering advice on topics such as how to avoid crop loss or minimising use of pesticides and fertilizers, as well as additional tools such as a weather forecaster and fertilizer calculator.
+The app also includes an online library, offering advice on topics such as how to avoid crop loss or minimizing use of pesticides and fertilizers, as well as additional tools such as a weather forecaster and fertilizer calculator.